top of page

 Activities

-The club provides league curling, 1 draw per evening, Monday Through Thursday and are recruiting for new players (link to team membership form) A “drop-in” daytime league is being planned for the upcoming season.
+The club provides league curling, 1 draw per evening, Monday Through Thursday and are recruiting for new players.

-There is a junior curling program which runs 1 -2 days per week.
-In addition, the club supports school physical education programs by offering curling sessions to schools in surrounding communities such as Darwell, Tomhawk, Wabaumn, and Duffied.
+The club supports school physical education programs by offering curling sessions to schools in surrounding communities such as Darwell, Tomhawk, Wabamun, and Duffield.

 Several other social activities for members are hosted throughout the season including a Christmas banquet and a league “wind-up” banquet.